cspr-rad/kairos-spec/src/spec.typ

 === Query account balances

 - *[tag:F03-00]* A user should be able to see its L2 account balance immediately when it's queried through the CLI
-- *[tag:F03-01]* Anyone should be able to see any L2 account balances when querying the CLI or API
+- *[tag:F03-01]* Anyone should be able to obtain any L2 account balances when querying the CLI or API
 - *[tag:F03-02]* Account balances should be written by known, verified entities only
 - *[tag:F03-03]* Account balances should be updated immediately after the successful verification of correct deposit/withdraw/transfer interactions
 - *[tag:F03-04]* Account balances should not be updated if the verification of the proof of the interactions fails
 - *[tag:F03-05]* Account balances should should be stored redundantly @data-redundancy

 === Query transaction data
-- *[tag:F04-00]* A user should be able to see its L2 transactions immediately when it's queried through the CLI
+- *[tag:F04-00]* A user should be able to see its L2 transactions immediately when they are queried through the CLI
-- *[tag:F04-01]* Anyone should be able to see any L2 transactions when querying the CLI or API
+- *[tag:F04-01]* Anyone should be able to obtain any L2 transactions when querying the CLI or API
 - *[tag:F04-02]* Transaction data should be written by known, verified entities only
 - *[tag:F04-03]* Transaction data should be written immediately after the successful verification of correct deposit/withdraw/transfer interactions
 - *[tag:F04-04]* Transaction data should not be written if the verification of the proof of the interactions fails